 A Sight for Sore Eyes

-- Meeting: Someone that you’re pleased to see
+- Meaning: Someone that you’re pleased to see

 - Example: I’m so glad to see you!
 You’re a sight for sore eyes.